 grid points.

-Whether one uses the tmap or ggplot is a matter of taste, but I find that tmap has some benefits, so let’s focus on its mapping functions next.
+Whether one uses the tmap or ggplot2 is a matter of taste, but I find that tmap has some benefits, so let’s focus on its mapping functions next.

 Let’s make a choropleth map of percent white in Sacramento.